What our readers are saying

 Coconut aminos vs. Liquid aminos

 Don’t be fooled by liquid aminos.
 Although they have “aminos” in the name, they are not the same.
 In fact, liquid aminos (such as Bragg) are a liquid concentrate made from soybeans and very similar to soy sauce.
-Liquid aminos are much saltier than coconut aminos and contain soy so they are not a recommended soy sauce alternative for us.
+Liquid aminos are much saltier than coconut aminos and contain soy so they are not a recommended soy sauce alternative.

 Coconut aminos and Whole30

 We discovered coconut aminos for cooking when we started eating mostly Whole30 and have never looked back.
-They are the perfect ingredient for asian-inspired meals, sauces and marinades.
+They are the perfect ingredient for asian-inspired meals, and we use them in many of our homemade sauces and marinades.
 They add depth of flavor to any dish.
 You’ll find them in many of our recipes and you can find all of our Whole30 recipes here.

 This DIY coconut aminos recipe is Whole30 compliant as long as you don’t include the maple syrup.
 Don’t worry, you won’t miss it!
 You’ll still get the salty umami flavor you are looking for and still get a tiny bit of sweetness from the balsamic vinegar.